olehauge/NTNU-master/IMT4125/README.md

 # Network Security
 This repository contains my work conducted for this course.
+51% of the grade was based on an essay while the rest was based on an exam.
 ## Course content
 - Network and Network Security Models
 - Core Network Protocols